bernie-skipole/indi/docs/source/usage/introduction.rst

 **indiredis.indiwsgi.make_wsgi_app()**

-The package indiredis.indiwsgi is provided with the function make_wsgi_app which creates a Python WSGI application that provides the included web client.
+The package indiredis.indiwsgi provides the function make_wsgi_app which returns a Python WSGI application.

 WSGI is a specification that describes how a web server communicates with web applications.
 The function make_wsgi_app creates such an application, and produces html and javascript code which can then be served by any WSGI compatable web server.
 When indiredis is executed, the __main__.py module is run, which imports and uses the waitress web server to serve the application.
 It is possible to use a different WSGI-compatable web server to run the application in your own script if desired.

 An example of creating the wsgi application, and running it with waitress is given at :ref:`web_client`.

-As an alternative to the inditoredis function, two further functions are provided, inditomqtt and mqtttoredis, these work together to transfer the xml data from indiserver to an mqtt server, and from the mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.
+Further functions are provided, inditomqtt and mqtttoredis, these work together to transfer the xml data from indiserver to an mqtt server, and from the mqtt server to redis, where again indiwsgi could be used to create a web service, or your own application could interface to redis.

 **indiredis.inditomqtt()**